Rental Property Tax Preparation

 Many tax preparation companies charge you a basic rate, and then add on additional charges for eFiling, joint returns, rental properties, capital gains, small businesses, etc. And once you’re committed and find out the total fee, it’s too late.
-We offer a fee range of $300 to $600 for most rental property owners who are organized and use our simple, customized online submit forms.
-Our fee always includes your rental depreciation schedules, state tax return and eFiling.
+We offer a fee range of $500 to $700 for most rental property owners including our August and November financial tune-ups (see below).
+Our fee also includes your rental depreciation schedules, state tax return and eFiling (no kidding… who charges for eFiling anymore?).

 The Watson CPA Group are tax and business consultants, not just number crunchers.
 And owning and operating a rental property is a business, and should be viewed as such.
 Anyone can balance a checkbook.
 Anyone can put the right number in the right blanks.
 But we take a consultative approach to your rental property tax preparation.
 You can always find someone to do it for less- of course.
 However consider the solid back-end support that you will get with the Watson CPA Group which other tax preparation companies might not provide.
 Read more about our Value Proposition here.

 To be a real estate professional, an individual must spend the majority of his or her time in real property businesses which include development or redevelopment, construction or reconstruction, acquisition or conversion, rental, management or operation, leasing and / or brokerage.

 In addition, more than half of the personal services performed in all businesses during the year must be performed in real estate businesses.
 So, if you have garden variety W2 job working 2000 hours a year, you need to spend 2001 hours in real estate activities.
 Wait!
 There’s more.
 Second, your hours worked in the real estate activity must be more than 750 hours.
 Steep thresholds.